Lessons from a Unicorn Digital Marketing Virtual Assistant who actually does the work:

 - List current skills and experience already possessed and own those strengths, then find clients who need those skills.
 Believe me, those clients are out there.
 Every week I get messages from small business owners wanting to hire a VA.
 Some want one task done while others want someone to do it all.
 The common theme-they all just need extra help.
 And based on the explosion of online retail these past few years, the opportunities for VAs and especially digital media VAs will keep rising.

 - Start by learning and doing right now.
 I started out slowly doing just one task.
 Other people jump into several areas that interest them from day one.
-That’s why I give my DMVA students in the Digital Media VA Crash Course a well-rounded knowledge base and tech know-hows to start with so they can hit the ground running in all areas right away or just specialize in one if that’s all the time they have at first.
+That’s why I give my UDMA students in the Unicorn Digital Marketing Assistant School a well-rounded knowledge base and tech know-hows to start with so they can hit the ground running in all areas right away or just specialize in one if that’s all the time they have at first.

 - Have a few business items in place before starting: